 5.)
 Lorises have 2 tongues!
 A rough “under tongue”, which is used to clean their teeth, and a longer tongue that is used to drink liquid nectar from flowers.

 6.)
 Besides their huge eyes, they also have an excellent sense of smell.

 7.)
 The loris has a very strong grip which allows them to hang from a tree branch for hours at a time!

 Lorises are the only known venomous and poisonous primate.
 Their toxin comes from the brachial glands on their elbows.
 For self defense, they will lick their elbows, which distributes the poison to their teeth to deliver a painful bite.
 They will also groom their young with this poison to help protect them from predators.
 The venom/poison is similar to that of cat allergens.

 8.)
 In certain parts of Asia, the slow loris is believed to have the ability to cure over 100 diseases.
 This has never been proven and is one reason they are endangered.

 9.)
-Snakes, changeable hawk-eagles, and orangutans all prey on the loris.
+Snakes, hawk-eagles, and orangutans all prey on the loris.

 10.)
-Females produce one infant each time she breeds.
+Females produce 1 infant each time she breeds.